Skip to Content

 Did you ever experience any homophobia or bullying growing up?

 I am lucky that I personally never experienced any homophobia growing up.
-However, at High School, I always felt isolated because it was such a heteronormative environment, with little understanding or discussion about homosexuality.
+However, in High School, I always felt isolated because it was such a heteronormative environment, with little understanding or discussion about homosexuality.
 The concept of what a gay man is was very unclear.
 There were no gay role models and we never discussed LGBTQ issues in class, so I always used to seek this out elsewhere – usually by dating older gay men.

 As a result, for the remainder of my school years, I always felt like I didn’t fit into any groups, which was when I discovered art.
-The arty kids didn't care about me being a queer and never passed judgment, so we got on very well together!
+The arty kids didn't care about me being queer and never passed judgment, so we got on very well together!

 How did you meet guys growing up?